Can solar panels be installed on a flat roof?

 I mention this because people sometimes worry about how the addition of solar panels might affect drainage off a flat roof.
 The answer is that is doesn’t have a negative impact because your roof is already designed with drainage in mind.

-Attached racking systems
+Attached solar racking systems for flat roofs

 With this system, the racks are secured to the roof with mounts that are fastened to the roof deck.
 This means drilling through the roofing material (often asphalt shingles) and then attaching fasteners to the structural surface underneath, which is a layer of plywood or oriented-strand board (OSB) that is called sheathing.